JianChen-IT/IR_Final_Project/README.md

 - _Subsection RQ1_
     - List of 10 selected queries
     - Answer to Question d
-    - Output given by t-sne
+    - Output given by T-SNE
     - Answer to question RQ 1A - reasoning and plots may help.
     - Answer to question RQ 1B - a table for each cluster may help.